veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.My.md

 This view point is appropriate if you intend to use Veracity as an identity provider for your application.

-Resources retrieved from this view point are from the perspective of the authenticated user, **user authentication flow is required to access these resources.**
+Resources retrieved from this view point are from the perspective of the authenticated user,
+> Only **User credentials** authentication is supported by this package.

 # Package Install